crate/cratedb-guide/docs/connect/php.md

 # PHP

-This section provides a quick overview of available PHP extensions for CrateDB Cloud.
+Available PHP extensions for CrateDB and CrateDB Cloud.

 ## PDO